Inference in Linear Dyadic Data Models with Network Spillovers: Introduction

 However, we emphasize that neither approach subsumes the other.
 The papers cited above leave the dependence within ``clusters" (groups of dyads that share units) unrestricted, but assume independence across such clusters.
 This is akin to the literature with one-way clustering (e.g., \citet{Hansen_and_Lee-2019}).
-By comparison, our approach restricts such dependence among groups of dyads that share units (i.e., dependence still follows the observed network), but allows for dependence across such ``clusters" of dyads along the dyadic network.
-As a result, our approach complements the existing methods based on dyadic clustering, similar to how inference with spatial data (e.g., \citet{Conley-1999} and \citet{Jenish_and_Prucha-2009})\footnote{Our approach still differs from such inference with spatial data, since the latter routinely assumes the index set to be a Euclidean metric space, whose metric relies solely on the nature of the space, and uses it to define the dependence between variables.
+By comparison, our approach restricts such dependence among groups of dyads that share units (i.e., dependence is assumed to follow the observed network), but allows for dependence across such ``clusters" of dyads along the dyadic network.\footnote{As a result, our approach complements the existing methods similar to how inference with spatial data (e.g., \citet{Conley-1999} and \citet{Jenish_and_Prucha-2009}) complements one-way clustering inference.
+Our approach still differs from such inference with spatial data, since the latter routinely assumes the index set to be a Euclidean metric space, whose metric relies solely on the nature of the space, and uses it to define the dependence between variables.
 See also \citet{Ibragimov_and_Muller-2010} and references therein.
-In our context, however, the index set of dyads alone does not suffice to dictate the dependence structure because indices themselves do not inform us of the network topology; instead, we first introduce a metric on a network among dyads and our mixing condition is based on dependence as dyads grow further apart along the network.} complements one-way clustering inference.
-Which approach to pursue using dyadic data depends on the researchers' applications and how they fit such assumptions.
+In our context, however, the index set of dyads alone does not suffice to dictate the dependence structure because indices themselves do not inform us of the network topology.
+Instead, we first introduce a metric on a network among dyads and our mixing condition is based on dependence as dyads grow further apart along the network.} Which approach to pursue using dyadic data depends on the researchers' applications and how they fit such assumptions.